Children born after rape to be recognised as crime victims under ministry plans

 Children born as a result of a rape will officially be recognised as victims of crime under Government plans.

-England and Wales are thought to be among the first countries in the world to enshrine the provision in law, with the changes due to be made to the forthcoming Victims Bill, the Ministry of Justice (MoJ) said.
+England and Wales are thought to be among the first countries in the world to extend the legal definition of a victim to include people born from rape, with the changes due to be made to the forthcoming Victims Bill, the Ministry of Justice (MoJ) said.

 The move follows calls from campaigners to change the law and MPs sitting on the Commons Justice Committee who recommended amendments to the draft Bill.